hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

   - Identify and help develop low-hanging fruit technology for manufacturing
   - Education and Training of cybersecurity for manufacturers and their supply chains
-  - Promote NIST CSF Manufacturing Profile
+  - Promote [NIST CSF Manufacturing Profile][profile] (See later sections)
-  - "Deliver Uncompromised", a document on strategies from the nation-wide point of view
+  - Is also under Information Trust Institute in UIUC

 ## Main focuses of the workshop

+The main goal of the workshop is to raise the awareness of cybersecurity among manufacturers, and promote the NIST profile as a framework and guideline to implementation and evaluations on enforcing security measures.

 + [NIST Cybersecurity Framework and Manufacturing Profile][profile]